 I knew that, like most things in life, dirtbagging came with an expiration date.
 I knew that the money would eventually run out—not that there was ever much to begin with.
 I was making nickels and dimes on the road, but dirtbagging is relatively cheap and I didn’t really mind eating peanut butter out of a jar for dinner.
 At least, I knew my dog didn’t.
 Truthfully, I had been conditioned my entire life to keep one foot pointed in any direction, always ready to take off at a moment’s notice.
 It didn’t necessarily matter where or how far—there just needed to be a Point A and Point B. And that is why road life made sense.

 But as much as I needed to explore a world of otherness, of freedom and possibility, I also needed to explore a world of constants and putting roots down.
 I had always told myself that I was doing the right thing by refusing to ignore all of the possibilities that life had to offer, and this was starting to apply outside of the climbing life as well.

 I am learning that the adventure does not end when the road trip does.
 The open road is not always dusted with dirt and sand of the old country or the desert.
 Sometimes, it’s a concrete pavement, gravel and rock smoothed out for a less bumpy ride.
 The funny thing about concrete is that sometimes, a root can grow from a crack.
 I once jokingly said that I didn’t know that I’d want to settle down in a climbing town because then I’d have to figure out what to do with the rest of my life.

 As it turned out, living in a climbing town put me on a new path to the rest of my life.
 And that’s one of the beautiful traits of life: sometimes, we don’t choose the roads we’re sent down.
 Sometimes, the road chooses us.

-This story was originally published here.
+This article was originally published by UCO Gear here.